WeCovr

 Penalty Points: A conviction for speeding (SP30) or using a phone while driving (CU80) stays on your licence for 4 years and must be declared to insurers for 5 years.
 Insurers see drivers with points as statistically more likely to be involved in an accident.
 According to 2025 analysis, just 3 points can increase your premium by 5-10%, while 6 points could see it jump by up to 25%.

-Undeclared 'Minor' Damage: That small dent you never fixed?
+Undeclared 'Minor' Damage: That small dent you generally not fixed?
 It's what insurers call a "material fact."
 A material fact is any information that could influence an underwriter's decision to offer you cover or the price at which they offer it.
 Failing to disclose existing damage, however minor, is a breach of your policy's terms.

 The Motor Insurance Database (MID): Every insured vehicle in the UK is recorded on the MID.
 Police use it for roadside checks, and insurers use it to verify information.
 If you're involved in an incident, insurers from both sides will cross-reference details.
 Discrepancies, like undeclared modifications or incorrect addresses, are easily flagged.